In God’s economy, we’re all leaders!

-Haugk has written an essential guide on how to care for and relate to people as they encounter difficult times in life.
-This book draws on extensive research of those who have experienced various kinds of suffering in their lives, offering key insights and suggestions of what to say and do—and what not to say or do—when people are hurting.
+Haugk has written an essential guide on caring for and relating to people as they encounter difficult times in life.
+This book draws on extensive research of those who have experienced various kinds of suffering and offers key insights and suggestions of what to say and do (and what not to say or do) when people are hurting.
 With its biblical foundation, compassionate approach, and concrete ideas, this book will help you bring God’s loving presence to hurting people when they need it most.

 Strengthening the Soul of Your Leadership: Seeking God in the Crucible of Ministry

 "I'm tired of helping others enjoy God.
 I just want to enjoy God for myself."
 With this painful admission, Ruth Haley Barton invites us to an honest exploration of what happens when spiritual leaders lose track of their souls.
 Weaving together contemporary illustrations with penetrating insight from the life of Moses.

 Serve Strong: Biblical Encouragement to Sustain God's Servants